ubaeida/OrganizationManagement/README.md

 <a name="readme-top"></a>
 # OrganizationManagement

-A microservices system aims to automate the NGOs' work.
+An HTTP based microservices system aims to automate the NGOs' work.

 For learning purposes, I used microservice architecture and divided this project into services written in Java and Python.

-Also, the project used Spring Boot framework from Java and Falsk framework from Python
+Also, the project used Spring Boot framework from Java and Falsk framework from Python.

 ## How it works
 <br />